LEARNAcademy/syllabus/react/state.md

 </div>
 ```

-All the stylings for our React application is going to live in the `App.css` file.
-If we look in the file there is content already there.
+All the stylings for our React application are going to live in the `App.css` file.
+If we look in the file there is already content.
 This is from the boilerplate code that created the React page with the black background and blue React icon.
 Since we deleted all that boilerplate code from `App.js` we can delete the boilerplate code from `App.css` too.

 By targeting the `className` we can add a height, a width, and a border property.
 It is a good practice to alphabetize your CSS properties in order to keep your styles organized.